hasura/graphql-engine/manual/postgres/access-postgres.rst

 Accessing Postgres
 ==================

 The Postgres database runs as a microservice on a Hasura cluster.

+If you are trying to connect to postgres from a microservice, see: :doc:`../microservices/connect-postgres`.

-You can directly access Postgres via the following options:
+You can access Postgres directly via the following options:

 .. note::
    All the data is stored in a database called ``hasuradb`` in Postgres.

 .. rst-class:: api_tabs
 .. tabs::